Turnkey Solutions: Enough for Your Growing Business?

 An obvious example of a turnkey solution which will service the majority of businesses right out the box would be an application such as Microsoft Dynamics 365 Business Central, a solution that is designed to accommodate a wide array of everyday professional needs without any tinkering.

-However, turnkey solutions and a comprehensive digital transformation program can be difficult partners.
+However, turnkey solutions and a comprehensive digital transformation program can be difficult partners for a number of reasons that SMBs should be aware of.
 Here’s why:

 Digital Transformation and Turnkey Solutions

-While it may be tempting to deploy turnkey solutions to simplify an overall digital transformation, they can quickly become problematic.
+While it may be tempting to deploy turnkey solutions to simplify an overall digital transformation, they can become problematic in the long run, and they might not satisfy particular needs for some businesses.

-Turnkey solutions can impose several limitations on the digital transformation process and actually be counterproductive for a growing SMB.
+Turnkey solutions can impose several limitations on the digital transformation process and actually be counterproductive for a growing SMB, particularly to those in certain industries.

-What might be useful in the short-term may cause trouble down the line as you seek to expand or retract your solutions.
+What might be useful in the short-term may cause trouble down the line as you seek to expand or retract the scale of your solutions.

 1. Digital Transformation tends to be highly customized

-A company’s digital transformation strategy is likely to be highly customized to that specific business.
+A company’s digital transformation strategy should be highly tailored to that specific business.

 Roughly a third (34%) of companies have a digital strategy in place, 31% are planning to introduce a strategy, and 35% have no plans at all